Beauty and the Beast (2017 film): Plot

-An enchantress disguised as an old beggar woman arrives at a castle during a ball and offers the host, a selfish and unkind prince, an enchanted rose in return for shelter from a storm.
-When he scornfully turns down the offer, she reveals her true form and transforms him into a beast and his servants into household objects before erasing him, the servants, and the castle from the memories of their loved ones and everyone else in the nearby village.
-She warns the prince that the curse will only be broken if he learns to love another and have that person love him back before the last petal of the rose falls; if not, he will remain a beast for the rest of his life, while the servants will become inanimate objects.
+A selfish and unkind prince hosting a ball is visited in his castle by an enchantress disguised as an old beggar woman, who offers him an enchanted rose in exchange for shelter from a storm.
+When he rebuffs her, she reveals her true form and transforms him into a beast and his servants into household objects before erasing them from the memories of their loved ones.
+For the curse to be broken, the prince must learn to love someone and have that person love him back before the rose sheds its last petal, or else he will remain a beast forever.

-Several years later, in the small town of Villeneuve, Belle, the book-loving daughter of a widowed artist named Maurice, dreams of adventure.
-She constantly brushes off advances from Gaston, an arrogant hunter and war veteran, as he is not the type of man Belle wishes to marry.
-On his way to the market, Maurice becomes lost in the forest and after narrowly escaping a pack of wolves he seeks refuge in the Beast's castle.
-However, the Beast imprisons him when he "steals" a rose from the garden as a gift to Belle.
-When Maurice's horse returns without him, Belle ventures out in search of him, and finds him locked in the castle dungeon.
-Belle pleads with the Beast to let her take her father's place, to which the Beast agrees but Maurice refuses.
-Belle is granted the chance to be allowed to say goodbye; she hugs Maurice, then surprises him by swapping places and shutting the gate on herself.
-The Beast drags Maurice away.
+Several years later in a nearby village, Belle, the bookworm daughter of widowed artist Maurice, dreams of adventure while constantly rejecting advances from Gaston, an arrogant hunter and war veteran.
+One day, Maurice becomes lost in the forest and — after escaping a pack of wolves — seeks refuge in the Beast's castle.
+The Beast imprisons him after he catches him stealing a rose from the garden for Belle.
+Belle travels to the castle and offers to take her father's place as prisoner; the Beast agrees.

-Belle befriends the castle's servants, including candelabra/footman Lumiere, mantel clock/majordomo Cogsworth, feather-duster/maid Plumette, teapot/housekeeper Mrs. Potts, and her son, Chip, who is now a teacup.
-They invite her to a spectacular dinner.
-When she wanders into the forbidden west wing and finds the enchanted rose, the Beast scares her into the woods.
-Belle is ambushed off-guard by the wolves from earlier, but the Beast arrives in time to save her, injuring himself in the process.
-As Belle nurses his wounds, a spark develops between them.
-The Beast shows Belle a gift from the enchantress, a book that transports readers wherever they want.
-Belle uses the book to visit her childhood home in Paris, where she discovers a plague doctor's mask and realizes that she and her father were forced to leave when her mother died from bubonic plague, the one thing her father could not tell her all those years.
+Belle meets the castle's servants, including candelabra Lumière, mantel clock Cogsworth, feather-duster Plumette, teapot Mrs. Potts, and her son Chip, a teacup.
+When she finds the rose, the Beast angrily forces her to flee outside.
+Belle is ambushed by wolves and the Beast rescues her, getting injured in the process.
+As she nurses his wounds, they bond.
+He shows her a gift from the enchantress, a book that transports readers to their desired location.
+She and the Beast visit her childhood home in Paris, where they discover a plague doctor's mask and Belle realizes that when she was an infant, she forcibly departed with Maurice after her mother's death from the bubonic plague, the one thing Maurice could not bring himself to reveal.